slukehart/agentic-automated-content-generation/PRIVACY_POLICY.md

 We use collected information for the following purposes:

 ### Primary Functions
-1. **Content Creation:** Generate AI-powered news video summaries
-2. **Platform Integration:** Upload videos to your TikTok, YouTube, and other social media accounts
+1. **Platform Integration:** Upload videos to your TikTok, YouTube, and other social media accounts
-3. **Authentication:** Maintain secure OAuth connections to social media platforms
+2. **Authentication:** Maintain secure OAuth connections to social media platforms
-4. **Quality Assurance:** Monitor content generation success and troubleshoot errors
+3. **Quality Assurance:** Monitor content generation success and troubleshoot errors

-### Secondary Functions
+### Secondary Functions (Analytics Only)
+1. **Content Preferences:** Analyze which topics you view or interact with most to understand your interests
-1. **Improvement:** Analyze usage patterns to improve our service
+2. **Usage Analytics:** Track which features you use to improve our service
-2. **Communication:** Send important updates about service changes
+3. **Communication:** Send important updates about service changes
-3. **Compliance:** Ensure adherence to platform policies and legal requirements
+4. **Compliance:** Ensure adherence to platform policies and legal requirements

+### What We DO NOT Do With Your Data

+**IMPORTANT:** We want to be crystal clear about what we DON'T do:

+❌ **We DO NOT use your personal data to generate AI content**
+- AI news summaries are generated from public news sources only
+- Your viewing habits, preferences, or personal information are NEVER fed into AI models
+- Content generation is completely independent of individual user data

+❌ **We DO NOT train AI models on your data**
+- Your information is not used to train or improve AI algorithms
+- AI summarization uses only public news articles as input
+- Your data remains yours and is not used for machine learning

+✅ **We ONLY use your data for:**
+- Understanding which topics YOU find interesting (for your own personalized recommendations)
+- Tracking YOUR content preferences and viewing patterns
+- Improving YOUR user experience
+- Technical operations (authentication, uploads, error logging)

 ## Data Storage and Security